-Beside this, what are the main difficulties contact centers tackle when recruiting new employees?
+But beside this, what are the main difficulties contact centers tackle when recruiting new employees?
 And how can they solve them?
-Read on for 11 of the most common hiring challenges faced by contact centers, as well as advice on how to resolve them.

 1. High employee turnover